JoeMrCoffee/MyLibrary/README.md

 Now everything should just start if you start the 'docker-compose up -d'.

+#### Errors in writing - error 13 permission denied
+This can happen if the data directory for the MySQL container is created with the wrong permissions.
+If the Docker host is running as root this seems to be more prevelant - tested as such in Alpine Linux - and some chown and chmod changes are needed to ensure that happens well.
+Personally I've not had an issue using a user directory bringing up the docker containers.

+Ensure the directory is owned by the correct user, and ensure the database directory is writeable to users other than root - perhaps chmod 777 or otherwise bring up the containers using a non-root-owned directory.

 #### Uploading images
 The images folder in the repo needs to be set with the correct permissions to accept the image files.
 If created from the docker-compose file, enter the websvr-lamp instace by running "docker exec -it websvr-lamp bash" command.
 It should enter at the location /var/www/html/ directory.
 Simply then run 'chown www-data:www-data -R images/' to change the directory permission to the web server owner.
 This should resolve the issues.